Hawaiki Tower

 No analysis available

-I searched for phrases like 'laundry on each floor' or 'laundry room on every floor' and found none.
-Multiple listings emphasize in-unit or private laundry rooms instead, so it's unlikely there are community laundry facilities on every floor.
+I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' but found no references.
+Listings instead reference in-unit washers/dryers or a separate laundry room in a unit, so there is no evidence that community laundry exists on every floor.

 No analysis available